johnPertoft/physically-based-rendering/README.md

 # How to run locally
 Only tested on google chrome, but it, at least, complains about cross origin requests when getting the shaders via XMLHttpRequest over the file:// protocol.
 Just start a simple web server to serve index.html to get around it.
-E.g.
+If you have Python installed you can use the supplied run script like this.
 ```bash
 $ sh python_server.sh
 ```